Affiliate Marketing vs MLM. Which is Best.

 Basically, this allows affiliate networks to have the ability to make certain that they can determine where sales have come from

-In Affiliate Marketing if a user clicks on your affiliate link, and reaches a product but didn’t buy it at that point, then the cookies are saved in the browser of that user, which means that if that user purchases that product within the cookie period (30, 60 days for example), then you will get a commission of that affiliate product.
+In Affiliate Marketing if a user clicks on your affiliate link, and reaches a product but didn’t buy it at that point, then the cookies are saved in the browser of that user, which means that if that user purchases that product within the cookie period (30, 60 days for example), then you will still be paid a commission for that affiliate product.

 Cookies have a expiry date, most generally expire after 30 days, but there are also 60, 90 and often longer periods of duration.
-Amazon has a 7 day cookie and E-Bay has a 24 hour cookie.
+Amazon (they change it often) at the moment has a 7 day cookie and E-Bay has a 24 hour cookie.

 Woman wearing a hat in an empty street, used in the article Affiliate Marketing vs MLM